Last updated May 8, 2022

-As part of Profellow’s series on How to Fully Fund Your PhD, here is a list of universities that offer full funding for a PhD in Philosophy.
+As part of Profellow’s series on How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD Programs in Philosophy.
 A PhD in Philosophy can prepare you for a career in academia, research, consulting, and writing.

 “Full funding” is a financial aid package for full-time students that includes full tuition remission and an annual stipend or salary for the 3-to-6 year duration of the student’s doctoral studies.
 Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
 Not all universities provide full funding to their doctoral students, which is why I recommend researching the financial aid offerings of all the potential PhD programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.

 You can also find several external fellowships in the ProFellow database for graduate and doctoral study, as well as dissertation research, fieldwork, language study, and summer work experiences.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!